Petter-Pmagi/purposewrite-examples/README.md

 Each folder in `apps/` is a complete “mini-app”:
 multi-step flows where **AI + structured questions + branching logic** work together.

 Think things like:

 - Content research & ideation
 - UX / expert interview helpers
 - Course outline builders
 - Lead qualification & scoring workflows
+- Expert reports based on your own workflow.

 All of them are designed so you can: